dsobral/ADER/material/SingleCell_draft.md

 #### 1. Preprocessing

-As in bulk RNA-seq, FastQ files preprocessed in order to remove adapter sequences and low quality nucleotides.
+As in bulk RNA-seq, FastQ files preprocessed in order to remove adapter sequences and low quality nucleotides (from the RNA read only).

 *Cell barcodes* and *UMI* sequences are extracted from the first read in order to keep track of cells and unique molecules.
 Different strategies can be used to account for sequencing errors, such as collapsing *barcodes* or *UMIs* that only differ by a singe nucleotide.